+The term $\cM_{\theta,k}(X) \in [0,1]$ denotes the $k^{th}$ logit value associated with input $X$ given the model with parameters $\theta$.
 The above rely on the fact that, samples close to the decision boundary are associated with uncertain model decisions.
 Thus, the logit values of samples that are close to the decision boundary tend to be similar and approach $1/K$, as the samples get closer to the decision boundary.
-This leads to a high ${\cL}^\adv$ value.
-On the other hand, for a sample which is farther away from the decision boundary, the confidence for inference made by the model is high and thus, one of the logit values will approach $1$, and the others will be close to $0$, leading to a low $\cL^{\adv}$ value.
-Thus, minimizing $\cL^{\adv}$ leads to learning models which separates the input samples from their decision boundary as much as possible .
+This leads to a high ${\ell}_\adv$ value.
+Conversely, samples which are farther away from the decision boundary, are predicted with higher confidence and, thus, one of the logit values will be much higher than the others, leading to a low $\ell_{\adv}$ value.
+Thus, minimizing $\cL_{\adv}$ leads to learning models which separates the input samples from their decision boundary as much as possible.

-\paragraph{Pruning Constraint Proxy} Note that the pruning constraint $\|\bm{b}\|_2 - k'$ introduced in the Lagrangian loss function effectively models a \emph{Ridge} regularization.
+\textbf{Pruning constraint proxy.} Note that the pruning constraint $\|\bm{b}\|_2 - k'$ introduced in the Lagrangian loss function effectively models a \emph{Ridge} regularization.
 The regularization term enforces sparsity in the pruned network.
 The Lagrangian dual model enforces this regularization term with strength $\lambda_p$ which is proportional to the constraint violation (difference to the desired pruning amount).

-\paragraph{Global Pruning} As mentioned earlier, existing robust pruning studies are limited to layer-wise pruning, since global pruning may generate disjoint subnetworks (see Figure \ref{fig:layer-wise}). \emph{Deadwooding} address this limitation by adopting the loss term $\cL$ (which measures the prediction accuracy) in the equation \eqref{eq:lagrangian_relaxation}.
+\textbf{Global pruning.} As mentioned earlier, existing robust pruning studies are limited to layer-wise pruning, since global pruning may generate disjoint subnetworks in high pruning regimes (see Figure \ref{fig:layer-wise}).
+A simple, yet effective way to address this limitation is by adopting the loss term $\cL$ (which measures the prediction accuracy) in Equaion \eqref{eq:lagrangian_relaxation}.
 In the absence of an active path, the pruned model’s loss ${\cal L}_\lambda$ will increase significantly.
-During the model pruning step, the pruned network maintains an active path through the retained parameters ${\theta}^\downarrow = \bm{b} \theta$ to minimize ${\cal L}_\lambda$; thus enabling global pruning while also ensuring a connected resulting pruned network.
+During the model pruning step, the pruned network maintains an active path through the retained parameters ${\theta}^\downarrow = \bm{b} \theta$ to minimize ${\cal L}_\lambda$, thus enabling global pruning while also ensuring a connected pruned network.

-\subsection{Fine-tuning Step}
+\subsection{Fine-tuning step}